 To give you an idea of what one of the holster models looks like, here’s a sample picture of an MTR Custom holster made to fit a Glock 17 with a light attached.

-We do carry a number of holster models with a thumb break or models where a thumb break can be added.
+We do carry a number of leather holster models with a thumb break or models where a thumb break can be added.
 If you carry while riding, the added security of a thumb break is always nice, especially in the event of an accident.
 It’s important to under that a holster with a thumb break is considered a Level 1 holster in terns of retention.
 A Level 2 holster will have both a thumb break and another internal retention device of some sort.
 Typically, Level holster models are only found on law enforcement style or duty style holsters.

 Actually, we can offer holster options for that Glock 17 set-up.
 Any of the MTR Custom models below are available in a version made for the Glock 17 MOS with an RMR mounted.
 Those holsters feature a slot cut out in the holster to fit the RMR sight.